JMyers261/ActiveDirectory_PowerShell/README.md

 <img src="https://i.imgur.com/WUr0ASF.jpg" height="80%" width="80%"/>
 <br />
 <br />
- This script will read the CSV file, create new AD user objects using the New-ADUser cmdlet, set the user's account as enabled, and set a flag to require the user to change the password at first login.
-It will also add the user to the specified group using the Add-ADGroupMember cmdlet and display a message indicating that the user has been created and added to the group.
+ This script will read the CSV file, create new AD user objects using the <b>New-ADUser</b> cmdlet, set the user's account as enabled, and set a flag to require the user to change the password at first login.
+It will also add the user to the specified group using the <b>Add-ADGroupMember</b> cmdlet and display a message indicating that the user has been created and added to the group.
 <br />
 <br />
  3.	<b>Modifying existing user accounts:</b>